 Although Holliday could hardly be considered a man of the law, he had aligned himself with lawmen — Wyatt and Virgil Earp.

-Tombstone was a town where the lawlessness of the Wild West still reigned supreme, and Virgil tried to keep the peace, as the town marshal.
+Tombstone was a town where the lawlessness of the Wild West still reigned supreme, and Virgil tried to keep the peace as the town marshal.

 “The Tombstone country is of a peculiar character, the community being unsettled and dangerous,” Virgil Earp told the Arizona Daily Star in 1882.
 “An officer doing his duty must rely almost entirely upon his own conscience for encouragement.”

 Doc Holliday and the Earps regularly clashed with a group called the Cochise County Cowboys, or just “the Cowboys.”
-They were a group of cattle rustlers that consisted of two sets of brothers: Ike and Billy Clanton, Frank and Tom McLaury, as well as men like Billy Claiborne, John Ringo, and others.
+They were a group of cattle rustlers that consisted of two sets of brothers: Ike and Billy Clanton, Frank and Tom McLaury, as well as men like Billy Claiborne, Johnny Ringo, and others.